djsperka/cclab_ethosal/README.md

 #### Generate trials for contrast-changed modified images

+The imageset loaded should have the *unchanged* and *changed* natural and texture images.
+The "FolderKeys" for these locations are passed as the 'FolderKeys' (for unchanged) and 'TestKeys' (for changed) arguments below.

 The first arg is the list of file keys that are 'balanced' - i.e. each image present in one of the subfolders is also present in each of the other subfolders.
 The list is a cell array of image keys - just the basename of the image files, no path and no extension.

 The second arg is the number of images for [left, right] trials.
 Each image is presented on 8 trials.
 There are 4 possible left-right pairings (HH, HL, LH, LL), and each pairing is presented on a change trial *and* a no-change trial.
 Thus, the number of trials will be `(left+right)*8`.
 Here, we generate 640 trials, and split them into 3 blocks.